anonymort/wardwestminster/exampleSite/content/posts/algorithm-will-see-you-now.md

 author: "Editorial"
 categories: ["Tech"]
 tags: ["AI", "Healthcare", "Regulation", "Clinical Decision Support"]
+featured_image: "/images/header-typewriter.png"
+featured_image_alt: "A typewriter on a desk"
+featured_image_caption: "Algorithms as ink."
 ---

 The software makes a recommendation.
 The doctor reviews it, or doesn't.
 The patient never knows an algorithm was involved.
 This is the quiet revolution reshaping clinical medicine.